stuarthayhurst/ammonite-engine/docs/CONTRIBUTING.md

     - `make library` - Builds `build/libammonite.so`
     - `make demo` - Builds a demo binary, a working demonstration of the renderer
     - `make threads` - Builds a test program for the thread pool
-    - `make install` - Installs `libammonite.so` to system directories
+    - `make install` - Installs `libammonite.so` to the system
       - The install path can be configured, by setting the environment variable `INSTALL_DIR`
-    - `make headers` - Installs Ammonite headers to the system
+    - `make headers` - Installs Ammonite headers and `ammonite.pc` to the system
       - The install path can be configured, by setting the environment variable `HEADER_DIR`
-    - `make uninstall` - Removes installed library
+    - `make uninstall` - Removes installed library and headers
-      - Custom install locations can be removed using the environment variable `INSTALL_DIR`
+      - Custom install locations must be specified the same way as they were installed
     - `make icons` - Creates `assets/icons/icon-*.png` from `assets/icons/icon.svg`
     - `make lint` - Lints the project using `clang-tidy`
     - `make clean` - Cleans the build area (`build/`) and default runtime cache (`cache/`)